dLCV’s Strategic Goals and Focus Areas

 1 – People with Disabilities are Free from Abuse and Neglect

-People with disabilities are free from Harm in Adult Institutions: We investigate selected instances of death or serious injury, or allegations of abuse or neglect of individuals residing in institutions and seek reforms.
+People with disabilities are free from Harm in Adult Institutions: We investigate selected instances of death or serious injury, or allegations of abuse or neglect of individuals residing in institutions, identify trends, and seek reforms.

-People with disabilities are free from Harm in Adult Community Settings: We investigate selected allegations of abuse or neglect in licensed community residential settings or day-support programs and seek reforms.
+People with disabilities are free from Harm in Adult Community Settings: We investigate selected allegations of abuse or neglect in licensed community residential settings or day-support programs, identify trends, and seek reforms.

-2 – Children with Disabilities Receive an Appropriate Education
+2 – Children and Youth with Disabilities Receive an Appropriate Education

-Children with disabilities in underserved populations received Educational Services: We assist selected children with disabilities to receive appropriate educational services.
+Children and your with disabilities in underserved populations receive Educational Services: We assist selected children with disabilities to receive appropriate educational services.

-Children with disabilities are not Suspended, Secluded or Restrained in school: We advocate for children who are suspended or at risk of suspension or expulsion to receive due process and appropriate services.
+Children and youth with disabilities are not Suspended, Secluded or Restrained in school: We advocate for children who are suspended or at risk of suspension or expulsion to receive due process and appropriate services.

 3 – People with Disabilities Have Appropriate Access to Government Services

-Government programs remove Architectural Barriers and provide Reasonable Accommodations: We seek equal access to government buildings and programs.
+Government programs remove Architectural Barriers and provide Reasonable Accommodations: We seek equal access to government services under Title II of the Americans with Disabilities Act, the Rehabilitation Act, and the Architectural Barriers Act.

 Adults with TBI have access to government services: We advocate for adults with traumatic brain injury to have access to appropriate services.